 The 3D White Brush Head or the Cross Action Brush Head designed for these Oral-B models do a great job at removing and disorganizing the biofilm that causes teeth to become stained (just remember, you’ll have to purchase the heads separately from the brush).

 I also recommend the new Goby electric toothbrush.
 It is modeled after the Oral-B design and is great for removing stains from teeth.
-Even better, the Goby is much more affordable because you purchase it directly from the manufacturer and don’t have to pay any retail markups.

 The Goby can be purchased on a subscription model, which means that you never have to remember to buy replacement brush heads again—they’ll be delivered right to your door every 1-3 months.